-Starting a new course and coming to live in a new city or country can be stressful, even without the added pressure of the pandemic.
+Starting a new course and coming to live in a new city or country can be stressful, even without the added worry of potential health scares.

 Goodenough offers excellent pastoral, physical and mental health support for Members and a nurturing small College environment where Members who are having difficulties are able to access a range of formal and informal support services.

 The on-site support services are helped by the fact that a number of key staff live in the College.
 In addition, each of our two houses has a House Administrator, a Senior Duty Officer (working on rota) and a friendly 24-hour Reception Team who are always happy to help.